Tymonie/cil-internship-cohort-04/README.md

 2. This layer provides services such as e-mail, file transfer, distributing results to users, directory services, network resources, and so on
 3. This layer allows users to interact with other software applications

-### What are the NS IP addresses for Google, Facebook and Tesla?
+### What are the NS IP addresses for Google, Facebook and Tesla

 GOOGLE Nameserver IP Address
 IPv4: 8.8.8.8 and/or 8.8.4.4 .